rancher/dashboard/docs/developer/api-resources-and-schemas.md

 By default only the table and, if enabled by the resource type, viewing/editing as YAML are enabled.
 To provide a richer experience the resource's table columns should be defined and custom overview and edit pages provided.

-### Resource Lists

 The top level list page is defined in `./components/ResourceList`.
 This displays a common masthead and table for the given resource type.
 Without any customisation the columns are restricted to a base set of `state`, `nameDisplay`, `namespace` and `ages`.

-More information can be found in function `/store/type-map.js headersFor`.
+Any resources returned by `getInstances` should have a `kind` matching the required type.
+This results in the tables showing the correct actions, handling create/edit, etc.

 ### Resource Detail Pages